PERFORMING ARTS: MUSIC, DRAMA & DANCE

 The future is looking extremely exciting for Dance at Farlington, with trips, workshops, productions, great performance opportunities – and maybe even the opportunity to compete – on the horizon.
 Watch this space!

 To find out more about the Imperial Society of Teachers of Dancing, please click here.

 Every year at Farlington, all students in Year 9 have the option to work towards a Bronze Arts Award as part of their Drama lessons.
 This is a national initiative, encouraging young people to explore the world of the Arts.
 The students work towards the Bronze Arts Award, collecting evidence in an individual Arts Log of their experiences of:

 - Actively participating in a range of Drama activities

 - A range of Drama organisations, actors and their work

 - Experience of an Arts event and sharing their views

 - Sharing their Drama skills

-It isn’t just Drama activities that can count towards this Award, students can use Art, Music, Textiles, performances; anything, in fact, that is artistic and creative.
-Activities used in the past have been the school musical, Year 9-specific productions, watching live theatre performances and teaching others how to play the ukulele, to name but a few.
+It isn’t just Drama activities that can count towards this Award.
+Students may use Fine Art, Music, Dance – anything, in fact, that is artistic and creative.
+Activities used in the past have included school musicals, Year 9-specific productions, watching live theatre performances, and teaching others how to play the ukulele, to name but a few.